vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Friday` ⚡⚡⚡
+Have an amazing `Saturday` ⚡⚡⚡

-Did you know Today on `25th September`
+Did you know Today on `26th September`
 ```
-“King Abdullah of Saudi Arabia grants women the right to vote and run for office in future elections.”
-(Year: 2011)
+“United Nations troops recaptured Seoul, the capital of South Korea, from the North Koreans.”
+(Year: 1950)
 ```